Create and Manage Customer Custom Attributes

 Setting a selection value

-To set a selection value for a customer profile, you provide the target UUID (that maps to the target named option) in the value field.
-For Selection-type custom attributes, value is an array that can contain zero or more UUIDs, up to the number specified in maxItems.
+To set a selection value for a customer profile, provide the target UUID (that maps to the target named option) in the value field.
+This value field is an array that can contain zero or more UUIDs, up to the number specified in maxItems.

 The following example request sets two selections for a custom attribute by providing two UUIDs: